asilichenko/one-key-keyboard-switcher/README.md

 * [https://learn.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c](learn.microsoft.com)

-## Temporary pause and continue listening the hotkeys
+## Pause and continue listening the hotkeys

 1. Right-click on the tray icon
 2. You will see the popup-menu